 Like many things, the key is to catch it early.
 If the symptoms are there and a doctor or nurse fails to diagnose, you more than likely have a viable malpractice case.

-The sequential evolution for spinal epidural abscess misdiagnosis tragedy often goes like this:
+The sequential evolution for SEA misdiagnosis tragedy often goes like this:

-- back pain (over 50% of the time and usually as the first symptom) with tenderness on examination and/or localized spinal pain
+- back pain (over 50% of the time and usually as the first symptom) with tenderness on examination or localized spinal pain

 - spinal cord dysfunction, characterized by defects of motor, sensory or sphincter function, and lastly